 Gail E. Kaiser is a Professor of Computer Science and the Director of the Programming Systems Laboratory in the Computer Science Department at Columbia University.
 Prof. Kaiser's research interests lie at the boundary of software engineering and software systems, focusing on program analysis and software testing, software reliability and security, and social software engineering, often using data mining and machine learning techniques.
 Her lab has been funded by NSF, NIH, DARPA, ONR, NASA, NYS Science & Technology Foundation, and numerous companies.
 Prof. Kaiser served on the editorial board of IEEE Internet Computing for many years, was a founding associate editor of ACM Transactions on Software Engineering and Methodology, and chaired an ACM SIGSOFT Symposium on Foundations of Software Engineering.
 She also served on the Committee of Examiners for the Educational Testing Service for three years, and has chaired the department's doctoral programs since 1997.
 Prof. Kaiser received her PhD from CMU and her ScB from MIT.
 See her CV at http://www.cs.columbia.edu/~kaiser/vita.html.

-Prof. Kaiser is seeking new PhD students as well as new project students.
+Prof. Kaiser is seeking one or two new PhD students for Fall 2017.
+She is also seeking new undergraduate, postgraduate or MS project students for spring 2017 and beyond.
 Specific projects currently seeking new students are listed at http://www.psl.cs.columbia.edu/project-advertisements/.
-This list changes every semester so check back again later!

 Prof. Kaiser is teaching COMS W4156 Advanced Software Engineering in Fall 2016.
 This is a lecture and lab course that focuses on how to develop web applications leveraging open-source software, third-party frameworks, and industry-standard best practices and tools.
 The course will cover modern agile processes, object-oriented design, and continuous integration, with a strong emphasis on rigorous testing for both conventional bugs and security vulnerabilities.
 4156 ("ASE") is required for the MS computer security and software systems tracks.
 MS students from other tracks, undergraduate CS/CE majors, and non-majors who have completed COMS W3157 or equivalent are strongly encouraged to take the course; ignore any "caps" from the registrar's office, if you add yourself to the waitlist I will accept you for enrollment.
 However, I should warn that attendance will be required this fall and several team exercises will be conducted during class; on-campus students cannot take another course offered at the same time.
 CVN students are also welcome, and will interact with their teams using remote collaboration technologies and submit "commentaries" for each lecture video.